pavithraselvaraj30/Linux-IPC-Semaphores/README.md

 Ex05-Linux IPC-Semaphores

 # AIM:
-To Write a C program that implements a producer-consumer system with two processes using Semaphores.
+To Write a C program that implements a producer-consumer system with two processes using Semaphores

 # DESIGN STEPS: